Economy of Afghanistan: Energy in Afghanistan

 Energy in Afghanistan is provided by hydropower followed by fossil fuel and solar power.
 The nation currently generates over 600 megawatts (MW) of electricity from its several hydroelectric plants as well as using fossil fuel and solar panels.
 Over 670 MW more is imported from neighboring Iran, Tajikistan, Turkmenistan and Uzbekistan.
+Da Afghanistan Breshna Sherkat (DABS) is the national electricity provider.

 Price of electricity is 2.5 afghanis per kw in Kabul Province, 4 afghanis in Herat Province, and around 6 afghanis in Balkh Province.
-Many Afghans do not have access to 24-hour electricity.
 The government wants to use the nation's coal reserves to produce extra electricity.
-The CASA-1000 project will also add 300 MW of electricity to the national grid once it is completed.
+The CASA-1000 project will also add 300 MW of electricity to the national grid.

-Due to the large influx of expats from neighboring Pakistan and Iran, Afghanistan may require as much as 7,000 MW of electricity in the coming years.
+Due to large influx of expats from neighboring Pakistan and Iran, the nation may require as much as 7,000 MW of electricity in the coming years.
 The Afghan National Development Strategy has identified renewable energy alternatives, such as wind and solar energy, as a high value power source to develop.
-As a result, a number of solar and wind farms have been established, with more currently under development.
+A number of major solar and wind farms already exist in the country, with more under development.